-4.0 SWOT ANALYSIS FOR HARTFORD-BRAINARD AIRPORT
+4.0 SWOT ANALYSIS FOR GROTON-NEW LONDON AIRPORT

-Prior to the development of alternatives and recommendations regarding the operational and economic development opportunities Hartford-Brainard Airport, it was necessary to bring airport stakeholders together to discuss various aspects of the Airport's existing operating and business environments.
-A SWOT Analysis (Strengths, Weaknesses, Opportunities Threats) hosted in a workshop format was facilitated by the study's business planning team.
-The results of the analysis were considered in this plan's recommendations and will help the Airport capitalize on their strengths and identify potential opportunities.
-Additionally, this process also identifies weaknesses and threats in the

-Airport environment.
-It is typical that the various items identified by any one participant in the SWOT workshop had the consensus of all participants.
+Prior to the development of alternatives and recommendations regarding the operational and economic development opportunities at Groton-New London Airport, it was necessary to bring airport stakeholders together to discuss various aspects of the Airport's existing operating and business environments.
+A SWOT Analysis (Strengths, Weaknesses, Opportunities and Threats) hosted in a workshop format was facilitated by the study's business planning team.
+The results of the analysis are considered in this plan's strategic recommendations and will help the Airport capitalize on their strengths and identify potential opportunities.
+Additionally, this process identifies weaknesses and threats in the airport environment.
+It is typical that the various items identified by any one participant in the SWOT workshop had the consensus of the entire group.
 Therefore, the items identified were used to reinforce the SWOT summary contained herein.